 Board Certified Behavior Analysts

 Magnolia Behavior Therapy provides Board Certified Behavior Analysts (BCBA) to serve as Program Supervisors.
-BCBA’s are responsible for conducting detailed data-based assessments, remedy overseeing the quality and direction of the Seattle ABA therapy programs, mind consulting with family members and other caregivers in order to provide guidance and ensure progress, analyzing daily data collection and decision-making based on the data collected during Seattle ABA therapy sessions.
+BCBA’s are responsible for conducting detailed data-based assessments, overseeing the quality and direction of the Seattle ABA therapy programs, consulting with family members and other caregivers in order to provide guidance and ensure progress, analyzing daily data collection and decision-making based on the data collected during Seattle ABA therapy sessions.

 Clients of Magnolia Behavior Therapy work with a Board-Certified Behavior Analyst, or BCBA, who supervises the child’s program.
 This Behavioral Expert collaborates with other therapists in the home and at school, and can also work with school district personnel to implement a customized positive behavior support plan.

 Also provided are behaviorally-trained ABA Therapists to conduct the Seattle ABA therapy sessions and sessions in other areas on a regular basis.
 Each ABA Therapist has completed at least 40 hours of training in Applied Behavior Analysis (ABA) techniques in accordance with the BACB Guidelines for Responsible Conduct for Behavior Analysts, undergone a criminal background check and completed a minimum of 48 semester hours of college courses in an accredited college or university.
 Most of our Seattle ABA therapists hold a degree in the Behavioral Sciences, Psychology or a related field such as; Education, Human Development, or Social Work/Behavioral Health.